To-Fujita/Babylon.js_3D_Graphics/README.md

 ## Step-10: 360 Degrees Video and VR(Virtual Reality) Video
 ### 10-1: 360 Degrees Video
 [Babylon_1001_360_Video](https://to-fujita.github.io/Babylon.js_3D_Graphics/Babylon_1001_360_Video.html) : Sample for 360 degrees video
 You can control the angle of the video by mouse.
-The other samples are able to see at []().
+The other samples are able to see at [Demo for 360 videos on Leaflet](https://to-fujita.github.io/Leaflet.JS_Tutorial/Leaflet_Tutrial_606_EN.html).
-### 10-2: VR Video
+### 10-2: VR Mode on 360 Degrees Video
-[Babylon_1002_360_VR](https://to-fujita.github.io/Babylon.js_3D_Graphics/Babylon_1002_360_VR.html) : Sample for VR of 360 degrees video
+[Babylon_1002_360_VR](https://to-fujita.github.io/Babylon.js_3D_Graphics/Babylon_1002_360_VR.html) : Sample for VR Mode on 360 degrees video
 If you click the goggle mark at bottom right, it is changed from normal mode to VR mode.
 Then, you can return to normal mode by press down the "ESC" key.
-Also, the other sample are able to see at []().
+Also, the other sample are able to see at [Demo for 360 VR on Leaflet](https://to-fujita.github.io/Leaflet.JS_Tutorial/Leaflet_Tutrial_607_EN.html).

 ## Reference
 - [Babylon.js](https://www.babylonjs.com/): Home page of Babylon.js